-Personalization isn’t just a marketing buzzword, and many brands are getting it wrong.
-To customers, personalization is knowing them beyond inserting their name into an email.
+Personalisation isn’t just a marketing buzzword, and many brands are getting it wrong.
+To customers, personalisation is knowing them beyond inserting their name into an email.
 It’s removing friction from the experience, based on their previous interactions with your brand.

-Personalization should connect online to real life, leveraging digital to make the day-to-day easier.
+Personalisation should connect online to real life, leveraging digital to make the day-to-day easier

 Rethink ‘time spent’ metrics

 The days of people wanting to explore a website are long over.
 In a one-click world, where time is a precious commodity, customers are here for the stuff, not the site itself.
 They want to choose when and where to spend time with brands, and they trust brands that respect that time.